yannarmel2025/skillmatch360/README.md

  **skillmatch360** is an innovative and dynamic solution designed to streamline the hiring process through practical, real-time evaluations.
 It combines interactive tests, skills analysis, and instant feedback to revolutionize recruitment, ensuring that companies can find the best talent efficiently.
-With features like comprehensive candidate assessments, detailed skill reports, and user-friendly interfaces, RecruitmentPlatform aims to make hiring both effective and engaging.
+With features like comprehensive candidate assessments, detailed skill reports, and user-friendly interfaces, skillmatch360 aims to make hiring both effective and engaging.

 ## 🛠 Built With <a name="built-with"></a>